For a File server, you can restore the following recovery points:

-Quarantined and deleted snapshots
+Quarantined and deleted recovery points

-If your environment is infected with Ransomware, you can quarantine snapshots using Druva Realize.
-You can also quarantine the snapshots using the Quarantine snapshots on a resource API.
-With Phoenix APIs, you can integrate Ransomware recovery with your existing security tools.
+If your environment is infected with Ransomware, you can quarantine recovery points using Druva Realize.
+You can also quarantine the recovery points using theQuarantinerecovery points on a resource API.
+With Druva APIs, you can integrate Ransomware recovery with your existing security tools.
 You can also build custom scripts to automate action if there is a ransomware attack.

 The availability of the ransomware feature in Druva Realize may be limited based on the license type, region, and other criteria.
-To access this feature, contact your Druva Account Manager or Druva Support.
+To access this feature, contact your Druva Account Manager or Support.